Peak Transmission of Mosquito-Borne Illness Extends Through September in Massachusetts:

 To report an Asian longhorned beetle find online or compare it to common insect look-alikes, visit: http://massnrc.org/pests/albreport.aspx or https://www.aphis.usda.gov/pests-diseases/alb/report .

 - Brown Marmorated Stink Bug: (Halyomorpha halys; BMSB) is a non-native insect first detected in the United States in 1998 in Allentown, PA.
 This insect was accidentally introduced from Asia.
 It was first detected in MA in 2007.
-It has since been reported in multiple counties of MA, but at this time, BMSB is not yet a significant pest of agricultural crops in Massachusetts as it has been in other areas of the United States.
+It has since been reported in multiple counties of MA.
+Shortly after BMSB was mentioned in last week’s Landscape Message, UMass Extension’s Fruit Program announced on September 9th that for the first time in Massachusetts, there is now evidence of BMSB directly feeding on fruit crops in a commercial orchard setting.
+On this date, BMSB nymphs were observed feeding on peach in Belchertown, MA.
+More information about BMSB in commercial fruit can be found here: https://bit.ly/2lWcWvu .
 BMSB attacks a broad variety of plants, including fruit crops and shade trees.
 Host plants include but are not limited to: peach, apple, pear, maples, dogwoods, butterfly bush, and vegetable crops.
 A more comprehensive list of hosts may be found here: https://www.stopbmsb.org/where-is-bmsb/host-plants/ .
 An adult brown marmorated stink bug was observed feeding on an Amur maple (Acer ginnala) samara in Amherst, MA on 9/3/2019.
 Brown marmorated stink bugs can be distinguished from native stink bugs by the white bands on the antennae and alternating white and dark bands at the rear edge of the abdomen.
 Adults emerge around April from their overwintering locations.
 Females can lay approximately 500 eggs during their lifetime, in clusters of 30 eggs or so at a time, roughly from June-August.
 Eggs hatch and the immature insects (the nymphs) undergo 5 instars.
 Adults can be nuisance insects as they become fall home invaders, roughly by the end of September and into October, seeking sheltered locations to overwinter.

 More information about BMSB can be found at: https://www.massnrc.org/pests/pestFAQsheets/brownmarmoratedstinkbug.html .